 People have used clove oil as a folk remedy for oral problems for centuries.
 It’s still used in dentistry today as an antiseptic and pain reliever.

-Further research on humans is still needed, but it could work for you as a beneficial addition to your treatment.
+The main compound in clove oil (eugenol) is just as effective in treating oral thrush as the antifungal drug nystatin (Mycostatin).
+More research on humans is still needed, but it may work as a beneficial addition to treatment.

 - Strain the solution, keeping the liquid.